tyler-johnson/simple-text-parser/README.md

 ```

 * `match` (String, RegExp, Function) - The search to perform.
 If a `String`, it is searched for exactly.
 If `RegExp`, a simple match is performed.
 If `Function`, it is called with a single argument: the full string passed to `parse()`.
 * `replace` (String, Function) - Replaces the match when found.
-When a `String`, it is replaces exactly. `Function`s are called with matched substring as the only argument.
+When a `String`, it is replaces exactly. `Function`s are called with matched substring as first argument.
+All capture groups are passed as next parameters.

 #### parser.addPreset()